Ubaldino Peruzzi

 Ubaldino Peruzzi (2 April 1822 – 9 September 1891) was an Italian politician of the Kingdom of Sardinia and the Kingdom of Italy.
-He was twice mayor of Florence.
+He was twice mayor of Florence and served as a member of the Provisional Government of Tuscany in 1859-60.
 He was a member of the Peruzzi family.
 His paternal grandmother was a member of the Medici family.
 He was a recipient of the Order of Saints Maurice and Lazarus.